 The authors are not aware of a fundamental rationale for the choice of 425 μm as the upper boundary for Atterberg limit tests, although we may conjecture that it was chosen to match the boundary between ‘medium’ and ‘fine’ sand in Casagrande’s later-published Airfield Classification (AC) scheme.
 The AC became the Unified Soil Classification System (USCS) and the 425 μm boundary is still in use today (Casagrande, 1947; ASTM International, 2020).
 The position of the boundary has not been questioned in primary literature.

-Therefore, when oversize particles are removed in order to conduct the test, the obtained LL or PL must be adjusted to estimate the whole-soil LL or PL.
+Therefore, when oversize particles are removed to conduct the test, the obtained LL or PL must be adjusted to estimate the whole-soil LL or PL.

 The whole-soil LL is computed as: